elentok/format-on-save.nvim/README.md

     returns a string to be used as the tempfile and then the plugin will write the buffer to this file, run the command on it (the "%" value will be expanded to the tempfile) and read it back and fill in the buffer).
+  - The first item in the `cmd` array will be expanded by default using the `vim.fn.exepath` function in order to detect mason binaries.
+To opt-out set the `expand_executable` field to `false`.
 - **CustomFormatter** - passes the lines of the current buffer through a function that modifies them and then updates the contents.
 - **LazyFormatter** - a function that is called lazily every time we format the